Efficient Training for Cross-lingual Speech Language Models¶

 Loss & Training¶

-Two-stage training: (1) Continual pre-training—starting from an instruction-tuned LLM, the speech vocabulary is merged and mixed training is conducted on ASR/TTS/MT/monolingual instruction data to obtain CSLM-base; (2) Supervised fine-tuning—CSLM-SFT is trained on text instruction and speech dialogue data using the interleaved chain-of-modality format.
-Consecutive repeated speech tokens are merged before being fed to the LLM to improve efficiency.
+Two-stage training: (1) Continued Pre-training: Mixing ASR/TTS/MT/Monolingual instruction data on a pre-trained LLM with a merged vocabulary to obtain CSLM-base.
+(2) Supervised Fine-Tuning: Training on text instructions and speech dialogue data using the interleaved format to obtain CSLM-SFT.
+Consecutive repeated speech tokens are merged before LLM input to improve efficiency.

 Key Experimental Results¶